Vycka/HttpMockSlim/README.md

 * Created to be used in internal load-tests to mock some http services.

 Developed with these requirements in mind:
-* Support of concurrent requests
+* Support of concurrent requests.
-* No admin-rights necessary (unless binding address requires elevated permissions)
+* No admin-rights necessary (unless binding address requires elevated permissions).
-* No dependencies on other nugets
+* No dependencies on other nugets.
-* It's a real http server
+* It's a real http server.
-* Easy to mock responses with funcs or with custom IHttpHandlerMock
+* Easy to mock responses with funcs or with custom IHttpHandlerMock.

 Cons:
 * It is small, so only simplified handler exists - which supports mocking StatusCode/ContentType/ResponseBody.